 “Right, watch this then, Gaz!!” my stubborn sibling exclaimed, before hurling one of the half dozen eggs lakewards.

 Sadly, we never got to find out if eggs will actually skim across the lake as my brother’s idiosyncratic projectile didn’t touch the water.
-Instead, it inadvertently hit a duck – The bird in question looking displeased at its glossy green and black down feathers now bearing yolk, white and eggshell from Ian’s poorly guided projectile.
+Instead, it inadvertently hit a duck.
+The bird in question looking less than happy at its glossy green and black down feathers now bearing yolk, white and eggshell from Ian’s poorly guided projectile.

 Concerned we’d get a rollocking from the park keeper, Ian and me ‘legged it’ onto Saltwell Road, heading south towards home.